lunchboxer/graphql-subscriptions-client/README.md

 ## Usage

 If you have a apollo-server instance you can use this for subscriptions only, pass all requests over the websocket.
+The API is similar to what's described at [subscriptions-transport-ws docs](https://github.com/apollographql/subscriptions-transport-ws#api-docs) except that it doesn't support middleware and requires queries to be strings.

 ```js
 import { SubscriptionClient } from 'graphql-subscriptions-client';